Madhavi22567/Infosys_Springboard_TextMorph_Advanced_Text_Summarization_and_Paraphrasing/README.md

 ## 💡 Conclusion

-TextMorph is an AI-powered platform that improves writing, enhances understanding, and provides deep insights through analytics.
+TextMorph is an AI-powered platform that improves writing, enhances understanding, and enables seamless multilingual communication through intelligent translation and analytics.

 **“Better Writing, Smarter Understanding.”**